Find out more about conveyancing in Somerset

 All conveyancing transactions are unique, so your final bill for Somerset conveyancing depends on factors such as the value of the property and whether it is freehold or leasehold.
-Conveyancing costs for a property purchase will include solicitors' fees, surveyor costs, Stamp Duty Land Tax*, Land Registry fees, searches and bank transfer charges.
-For an idea of the costs of conveyancing in Somerset for sale or purchase, we've prepared a guide to average conveyancing fees in 2020.
+Conveyancing costs for a property purchase will include solicitors' fees, surveyor costs, Stamp Duty Land Tax***, Land Registry fees, searches and bank transfer charges.
+For an idea of the costs of conveyancing in Somerset for sale or purchase, we've prepared a guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 Where are Somerset's best home-mover destinations?